umigv/nav-onboarding-2025/README.md

 6. Rename the `ARV VM macOS` and add `.utm` to the end.
 Accept the warning that pops up.

-7. Move the `.utm` file to somewhere safe
+7. Move the `.utm` file to a place where you won't accidentally delete it, as it will contain all of your work in ARV

 8. Double click the `.utm` file